nickschuch/docker-volume-efs/README.md

 * Multiple container support, determine how we can either:
  * Share a single NFS mount between containers and not unmount when others are still running
  * Mount the NFS mulitple times (per container)
-* CLI arg for custom EFS Security group (other than the default)
 * Check if the system has NFS utils installed (at boot)

 ## Requirements